serverless/serverless/docs/providers/azure/events/http.md

 # HTTP Trigger

-Azure Functions has an API endpoint created for each Function App.
+Azure Functions has an API endpoint created for each Service.
 This service allows you to define public HTTP endpoints for your serverless functions.

 To create HTTP endpoints as Event sources for your Azure Functions, use the